 How Best to Use Paid Distribution (Especially on a Budget)

 Chances are, you’re not made of money.
-That’s why it’s important to be careful deciding how to spend your paid distribution budget.
-After all, every popular website, social media network, and search engine has gotten pretty good at monetizing access to their traffic.
+That’s why it’s important to be careful in deciding how to spend your paid distribution budget.
+After all, virtually every popular website, social media network, and search engine has gotten good at monetizing access to their traffic.

 1. Assess your goal.

-Before creating any type of video, we here at Lemonlight start by assessing our client’s marketing goals.
+Before creating any type of video, at Lemonlight, we start by assessing our client’s marketing goals.
 From there, we can align the creation of any video content with their goal, ensuring a cohesive strategy throughout the marketing funnel.
 Before you begin to promote your video with paid distribution, decide what stage of the marketing funnel you’re targeting.
 If you’re not sure, learn more about the marketing funnel here.